DerwenAI/ERKG/article/draft.md

 ```

 The `graphdatascience` import loads the GDS library for Neo4j.
-This will work alongside the [`pandas`](https://pandas.pydata.org/) library to do th heavy-lifting in this part of the tutorial.
+This will work alongside the [`pandas`](https://pandas.pydata.org/) library to do the heavy-lifting in this part of the tutorial.

 Let's double-check the [watermark](https://github.com/rasbt/watermark) trace, in case anyone needs to troubleshoot dependencies on their system: